EMBL-Design-Language/Framework-for-Websites/README.md

 - Barebones: This is a barebones implementation schematic representation of one possible format for EMBL sites.
 - Discovery: This tooling will help us discover spacing and navigation structures for EMBL sites.
 - A resource: Use this in your html mockups by including the css `link to css file here`
+- For websites: Use this tooling for to build all manner of websites that are primarily EMBL affiliated (EMBL homepage, trainging, people directories, research teams, services, etc.)

 ---
 # No non-developers past this point